What to expect when you’re accused of defamation

 But the New Hampshire Union Leader reports on one business owner who took his dissatisfaction to a whole new level.
 The report states mortgage broker Michael Gills used his business’s electronic billboard to accuse prominent lawyers and business people of being drug dealers and extortionists.

-Unsurprisingly, Gills is now embroiled in a defamation lawsuit.
+Unsurprisingly, Gills became embroiled in a defamation lawsuit.

 The risk is real, folks.
 So let’s take a look at what you can do if you’re sued.